St. Louis-area hospital admissions plateau for COVID-19, Missouri nears 600 deaths

 In Illinois, 1,734 new cases of the coronavirus were reported on Sunday, for a total of 94,191.
 Forty-eight new deaths were reported for a total of 4,177.
 Officials said 581,944 people have been tested overall in the state.

-St. Louis city reported 1,631 total cases on Saturday and 96 deaths.
+St. Louis city reported one new death and 23 new COVID-19 cases and one new death on Sunday, for a total of 1,654 cases and 97 deaths.

 St. Louis County reported 51 new COVID-19 cases on Sunday for a total of 4,287, and four new deaths for a total of 335.

-St. Charles County reported 695 cases total and 50 deaths on Saturday.
+St. Charles County reported six new cases on Sunday, for a total of 701 cases and 50 deaths.

 Madison County is reporting nine new positive cases for a total of 493 and one new death for a total of 44.
 Officials said 244 people in the county have recovered total.